Timing Is Everything: The Best Foods for Before and After a Workout

-When it comes to a nutritious diet, it can seem like there’s lots to keep track of.
-You’re probably already paying attention to what and how much you eat of each food.
+When it comes to a nutritious diet, it can seem like there’s a lot to keep track of.
+You’re probably already paying attention to what and how much you eat.
 But considering when you eat certain foods in relation to your workout—before, during, and after—can make a big difference, too.
 With a few simple guidelines, it’s easy to choose food that’s tailored to your exercise routine for the best results.

 Before a Workout: Water and Complex Carbohydrates

 The bottom line in pre-workout nutrition is to load up on healthy carbohydrates one to four hours before your exercise session.
 This means choosing whole grains (complex carbohydrates) when you can and selecting foods low in fat that also have low or moderate protein content.
-If you’ll exercise for longer than an hour, shoot for 1-4 grams of carbs for each 2.2 pounds you weigh.
-(To find that number, divide your weight in pounds by 2.2.
-Multiply that sum by four to find the high end of the range.)
+If you’ll exercise for longer than an hour, shoot for 30-40 grams of carbs.1

 The details of your optimal pre-fitness snack depend on what works best for your routine.
 Some people who work out early in the morning may not have time to prepare a complicated meal before heading out the door.
 In that case, you’ll want something you can grab quickly as you leave to start your day—or at least something you can throw together in a few minutes.
-“You may have to experiment to see which timeframe does your body good,” registered dietitian Jessica Jones wrote for Self magazine.
-“If you are exercising later in the day, I recommend having a 100- to 150-calorie snack 30 minutes to an hour before your workout, or working out two to three hours after a well-balanced meal.”
+“Protein bars are ideal for post-workout snacking to replenish tired muscles, but you’re better off munching on an ‘energy’ bar before a long sweat, as they’re typically higher in calories and carbs,” according to registered dietitian Natalie Rizzo.1

-No matter what you eat, anything is better than working out with a hungry, growling stomach.
+No matter what you eat, anything is better than working out with an empty stomach.
 When it’s been a while since your last meal, your metabolism is in fasting mode.
 Without readily available energy from food, your body ends up breaking down your stored fat in search of sustenance.

 During Your Fitness Routine: More Water and Carbs

-We’ve advised getting plenty of carbs before and during your workout, but that doesn’t mean you necessarily need to take part in the carb-loading you may have heard about.
+You can get plenty of carbs before and during your workout, but that doesn’t mean you necessarily need to take part in the carb-loading you may have heard about.
 Carb-loading is meant for people participating in endurance events, so most of us don’t need to do it.
-Just make sure you get the recommended 30-60 grams of carbs per hour (after the first hour).
 If you’ll be exercising strenuously for at least an hour and a half, speak with a dietitian about whether, and how, to carb-load.

 After Exercise: Lean Protein

 Other than before and during a workout, always consider eating afterward.
-“You need to eat after a workout.
-Period.
-For one, it’s important to replenish the glycogen that has been depleted during your exercise,” Jones said.
-Protein also helps repair the small tears in muscle fibers that have been damaged during exercise, especially if weight training was part of your fitness routine.
+“Your muscles are depleted of amino acids after a workout, so you need an adequate supply of protein to help build them up,” according to sports nutritionist Kristin Reisinger, M.S., R.D.6 Protein also helps repair the small tears in muscle fibers that have been damaged during exercise, especially if weight training was part of your fitness routine.

 If something keeps you from being able to eat immediately after your workout, eat something small within 20 minutes.
 Follow that up with a proper meal in three or four hours.
 And while that lean protein is important, it isn’t the only thing your body needs after an exercise session.
-Stuart Philips, director of the McMaster University Center for Nutrition, Exercise, and Health Research, explained that “all in all, a post-workout routine should include fluids to rehydrate, carbohydrates to refuel, and protein to repair.”
+It’s recommended that you consume carbs as well.

 No matter what specific foods you select, following these simple guidelines will help make it easier than ever to reach your fitness goals.
-Armed with the easy plans we’ve outlined here, you’ve got everything you need to make food nutritious while maximizing your fitness.
+Armed with the easy tips we’ve outlined here, you can make food nutritious while maximizing your fitness.